stevie-mayhew/moe-standard-footer/README.md

 @import "../../vendor/education/standard-footer/client/scss/footer.scss"
 ```

 Then you'll be good to go.
+You can customize any of the colours, logos as you se fit.

 ## Configuration